Portal | Wildflowers Home Page | Plant Books | 500+ Flower Photos | Edibles | Weed Ecology | Mushrooms | Links

 People are cultivating St. Johnswort as a crop in some locations, even while it grows out of control in others.
 Wild-crafting has the potential to become one of the best controls to keep St. Johnswort population in check.
 Legislation should be considered to ban cultivation of St. Johnswort until all wild stands are utilized.
 It may also be worthwhile to divert funds that are currently spent on herbicides to be used instead to subsidize wild-crafters to harvest the medicinal plant.
 Wild-crafters need to determine harvest methods that kill the plant, to start reducing the population of this invasive plant.

+Hypericum perforatum: St. Johnswort.
 Mechanical Controls: Hand-pulling St. Johnswort just once may stimulate the plant to spread faster via its horizontal runners.
-However, you can control small infestations by repeatedly hand-pulling or digging the site over a number of years.
+However, you can control small infestations by repeatedly hand-pulling or digging the site a couple times a year over a number of years.
 Mowing has little effect on existing plants, but may reduce seed production.
 Burning favors the further spread of St. Johnswort.

 Biological controls: Several insects have been introduced to dampen the spread of St. Johnswort, including a moth that eats foliage and flowers (Aplocera plagiata), a root-boring beetle (Agrilus hyperici), a midge which forms galls in the leaf buds (Zeuxidiplosis giardi), and foliage feeding beetles (Chrysolina hyperici & C. quadrigemina).
 Insect control with this latter beetle has proved very effective at the National Bison Range near Moiese, Montana, with moderate control every fifth year and major control every tenth year.
 The beetle population builds up over time, until the insects consume all new growth on the plants and eventually devour the stems.
 There were 8,000 acres of Saint Johnswort on the Bison Range in 1994, but only 400 acres by 1997.
 This biocontrol project saved an estimated $400,000 compared to herbicide applications.

 Important: Most "weed problems" are really "people problems" from poor land management and a lack of ecological insight.
 It is easy to reach for a tool like fire, mowing, or herbicides to attack an out-of-control weed, but often those tools do little to get to the root cause of the weed infestation, and sometimes make the problems worse.
-You must read the range ecology sections of this website before applying any tool of weed control.
-Return to the Wildflowers & Weeds Home Page for articles on Desertification and Noxious Weeds.
+Please read more about range ecology, desertification, and invasive weeds on this website before applying any tool of weed control Go to: Desertification and Invasive Weeds.

 Notes